CTristan/Spawn.HDT.DustUtility/README.md

 ![Overlay](https://i.imgur.com/zxdXdwf.png)

 ### Settings
-* Offline Mode: Open Hearthstone, head to "Play" and stay there for a couple of seconds, the plugin will store your collection and decks locally.
-After that it is going to store collection and decks every 5 min.
+* Offline Mode: Open Hearthstone and head to "Play".
+After opening the main window the plugin is going to try to store collection and decks locally every 10 sec.
+If successful, it will try to store collection and decks every 5 min while Hearthstone is running.
-* Check For Updates: Checks if there is new release available on the GitHub page
+* Check For Updates: Checks if there is new release available on the GitHub page after opening the main window.

 ## ToDo
+* Add support for multiple accounts and regions
 * History of disenchanted cards (only works with Offline Mode enabled)